dougeby/IntuneDocs/intune/get-started-users.md

 # Get started with managing users

-Users are one of the core pieces of accessing Intune.
 Think about all the different people in your organization.
 Every one of them that uses company data will need a user to manage access to it in Intune.

 ## How do I create a user?